 Expleo Makes Flight-Ready Spare Parts Smarter with AM

 With its short lead times, affordable small series, and decentralized production, additive manufacturing has already proven its worth in aviation, where getting a grounded aircraft to flight as quickly as possible is crucial.
-But rather than just 3D printing parts like-for-like, AM’s design freedom allows for out-of-the-box thinking that can make spare parts even smarter.
+But rather than just producing parts like-for-like, AM’s design freedom allows for out-of-the-box thinking that can make spare parts even smarter.
 A case in point is Materialise’s collaboration with EASA-certified design organization Expleo on the Boeing B737 dado panel.

 The panel itself is made up of several components, held together with latches and pins that allow the different elements to move as needed.
-Those latches and pins tended to break frequently, meaning a plane would need to be grounded until a new panel could be fitted.
+However, those latches and pins tended to break frequently, meaning a plane would need to be grounded until a new panel could be fitted.
 As well as rising costs for every day a plane is out of the sky, replacing an entire panel is expensive, not to mention unnecessarily wasteful if only one part breaks.

 Improving, not just replacing